shenyanzhi0603/Data-Challenge-New-Pollution/README.md

 # Data-Challenge-New-Pollution
-DC20035 Groupwork own by Yanzhi and Zhenyang
+DC20035 groupwork owned by both Yanzhi and Zhenyang